Hercules (DC Comics): Wonder Woman

-During Diana's Challenge of the Gods storyline, she discovered that Heracles was transformed into a colossal stone pillar within Doom's Doorway, and was supporting Themyscira's weight for several millennia.
+During Diana's Challenge of the Gods storyline, she discovers that Heracles was transformed into a colossal stone pillar within Doom's Doorway, and was supporting Themyscira's weight for several millennia.
 In this stone state, he was tormented and scarred by various mythological creatures, feeling the pain inflicted by them but not being able to do anything about it.
 This was the punishment given to him by his Olympian family for his past transgressions.
-Gaining his original form back, he begged the Amazons for forgiveness.
-Though some of the Amazons still harbored hatred for their past rapes and humiliation, most of them were moved by Heracles' newfound humility, and Queen Hippolyta asked her people to search their hearts for the strength to forgive, which they eventually did.
-Doing so herself, Hippolyta not only forgave Heracles, but shared a brief romance with him before he left the mortal realm to return to his father in Olympus.
+Gaining his original form back, he begs the Amazons for forgiveness.
+Though some of the Amazons still harbor hatred for their past rapes and humiliation, most of them are moved by Heracles' newfound humility, and Queen Hippolyta asks her people to search their hearts for the strength to forgive, which they eventually do.
+Doing so herself, Hippolyta not only forgives Heracles, but shares a brief romance with him before he leaves the mortal realm to return to his father Zeus in Olympus.

-Later, John Byrne did an inconclusive storyline in which Heracles appeared in the contemporary world and schemed to take revenge on the Amazons by seducing Wonder Woman.
-He did this by making an agreement with a mortal Golden Age superhero named Harold Champion.
-In exchange for his identity, Heracles gave Champion admission into Olympus.
-Once this was agreed upon, Heracles used the Mirror of Circe to alter his appearance into that of Champion.
-He proceeded to befriend Wonder Woman as a "new" friend, helping her deal with such problems as a confrontation with a duplicate of the monstrous Doomsday.
-Heracles' identity was eventually revealed and he resumed his life on Olympus.
+Later, John Byrne did an inconclusive storyline in which Heracles appears in the contemporary world and schemes to take revenge on the Amazons by seducing Wonder Woman.
+He does this by making an agreement with Harold Champion, a mortal Golden Age superhero.
+In exchange for his identity, Heracles gives Champion admission into Olympus.
+Once this is agreed upon, Heracles uses the Mirror of Circe to alter his appearance into that of Champion.
+He proceeds to befriend Wonder Woman as a "new" friend, helping her deal with such problems as a confrontation with a duplicate of the villain Doomsday.
+Heracles' identity is eventually revealed and he resumes his life on Olympus.

 War of the Gods

-In the Post-Crisis DC Universe, the Roman Gods existed separately from the Greek ones after Darkseid tricked them into splitting up so they could be worshipped by two different cultures at the same time; only after the "War of the Gods" did the two versions merge again.
-So in effect, both Heracles and Hercules existed, and they merged into one being during John Byrne's run on the comic.
+In the post-Crisis DC Universe, the Roman Gods exist separately from the Greek ones after Darkseid tricked them into splitting up so they could be worshipped by two different cultures at the same time; only after the "War of the Gods" the two versions merge again.